mindee/doctr/README.md

 ### Prerequisites

 Python 3.6 (or higher) and [pip](https://pip.pypa.io/en/stable/) are required to install docTR.
 Additionally, you will need to install at least one of [TensorFlow](https://www.tensorflow.org/install/) or [PyTorch](https://pytorch.org/get-started/locally/#start-locally).
+If you use tensorflow, you will need to install the additional package `tensorflow-addons`

 Since we use [weasyprint](https://weasyprint.readthedocs.io/), you will need extra dependencies if you are not running Linux.